 Selected Sources

-Thank you so much to Hilary for joining us for this episode!
-You can learn more about Hilary and her work at http://www.hilarydavidson.net and follow her on Twitter and Instagram @FourRedShoes.
+Thank you so much to Lizzie for joining us for this episode!
+You can find her on Instagram @lizzie_dunford_writes.
+You can learn more about Jane Austen's house and find links to all their socials at https://janeaustens.house.

 Selected Sources